obestwalter/obestwalter.github.io/docs/index.md

 Q: Ok, I'll go.
 Just one more question.
 Will there be any ... content?

 A: Do you really need more content?
 Isn't there enough already?
 Who is supposed to read all this?
 I think the world has more than enough content, so I rather keep it nice and empty here.
-I recently started leaving a bit of clutter on other peoples home pages ...
+I recently started leaving a bit of clutter on other peoples home pages though ...

 * [github](https://github.com/obestwalter)
 * [Stack Overflow](http://stackoverflow.com/users/2626627/oliver-bestwalter)